The 21 Best Things To Do in Bucharest, Romania

 The towering Arcul de Triumf (Arch of Triumph) is one of Bucharest’s most famous landmarks.
 First erected in 1878, the original arch was made of wood and was built in a hurry for troops to march under after Romania gained its independence.

 In 1922, the arch was rebuilt to commemorate the efforts of Romania in the First World War.
-As the decorative features of the arch were made from plaster they began to deteriorate over time.
+As the decorative features of the arch were made from plaster, they began to deteriorate over time.
+Due to this deterioration, the arch was rebuilt out of stone.
+The Arcul de Triumf was unveiled in its current form in 1936.

-As the arch is located around 4-5 kilometres from the centre of Bucharest, it is easiest to visit by bus or taxi.
+As the arch is located around four or five kilometres from the centre of Bucharest, it’s easiest to visit by bus or taxi.
 The monument is in the centre of a roundabout and is best viewed from the pathways surrounding it.
+It’s possible to get to the arch itself in order to admire the beautiful architecture more closely, but it takes patience and guts to cross the busy roundabout!

+The rooftop terrace of the Arcul de Triumf is open Tuesday through Sunday between 10:00 AM and 6:00 PM.
+Prior to 2019, the terrace was only open to the public on special occasions, but it’s now open all year round.
 We were fortunate enough to visit prior to the official opening and personally believe that it offers the best view in Bucharest.

 Arcul de Triumf or Arch of Triumph - visiting here is one of the top things to do in Bucharest